They also have to deal with … the pink locker room.

 Gridiron Psychology

-So after he arrived at Iowa, Fry ordered pink for Kinnick’s visiting locker room.
+So after he arrived at Iowa, Fry ordered the color pink for Kinnick’s visiting locker room.
 Some say Fry actually believed the color would calm his team’s opponents.
-Others believe he just wanted to mess with their heads.
+Others believe he wanted to psychologically beat the opposing team before they stepped out on the field.

 Bo Hates Pink

-Among the coaches who were annoyed by the pink locker room was Michigan’s Bo Schembechler.
+Among the coaches who were annoyed by the pink locker room was University of Michigan’s Bo Schembechler, head coach of the Wolverines from 1969 to 1989.

-By most accounts, Schembechler absolutely hated the locker room, going so far as to have his staff bring along paper from Michigan to cover the walls when his team played there.
-His efforts didn’t always work, however: Under Schembechler, Michigan was just 2-2-1 at Kinnick.
+By most accounts, Schembechler absolutely hated the locker room, going so far as to have his staff bring paper to cover the walls when the Wolverines played there.
+His wall covering efforts did not always have the desired effect, under Schembechler, Michigan was 2-2-1 at Kinnick Stadium.

 An Unexpected Controversy